 What is CSR?

 Corporate social responsibility (CSR) is no longer just admirable business practice.
 It’s a demand.
 People are more socially conscious than ever before.
 A recent study by Business Wire revealed that more than a third of buyers globally are prepared to pay more for sustainable products.

 So, what is corporate social responsibility in detail?

-Nowadays people want to buy better products and it’s easy for people to voice outrage against businesses online.
-And so, prioritising corporate social responsibility is critical to a brand’s success.
-Sadly, if social and environmental concerns won’t encourage companies to take action, loss of profit will.
+Nowadays people want to buy better products and it’s easy for them to voice their opinions of brands and businesses online.
+And so, prioritising corporate social responsibility is critical to success.
+But if social and environmental concerns won’t encourage companies to take action, loss of profit surely will.